The Netherlands Travel Guide

 Keukenhof, one of the biggest flower gardens in the world, opens annually from mid- to late-March to mid-April, with around 7 million hand planted flower bulbs set in stunning English garden style.

 Located in Lisse, about 40 km southwest of Amsterdam, it’s an easy day trip.
-To read more about the best way to get to Keukenhof Gardens and what to expect there, see my updated post on Keukenhof for 2024.
+To read more about the best way to get to Keukenhof Gardens and what to expect there, see my updated post on Keukenhof for 2025.
+It really is something that you should do at least once in your life.
 And if you really love tulips, it’s worth trying to drive, or bicycle, by the miles tulip farms, called Bollenstreek, too.

 The Hague